Smooth solutions to the Schr\"odinger flow for maps from smooth bounded domains in Euclidean spaces into $\mathbb{S}^2$: Compatibility conditions

 In this part, we show that the compatibility conditions given in \eqref{com-cond}(or \eqref{com-cond1}) are actually independent of $\ep$ in the following cases (see Propositions \ref{intrc-cd1} and \ref{intrc-cd2} ).

 By using the equation

-and the fact $\tilde{\n} J=0$ since $(N, J)$ is a K\"ahler manifold, first of all we can get a more useful equivalent characterization of the 1-order compatibility conditions in Definition \ref{intrc-cd}.
+and the fact $\tilde{\n} J=0$ since $(N, J)$ is a K\"ahler manifold, first of all we get a useful equivalent characterization of the 1-order compatibility conditions in Definition \ref{intrc-cd}.
 It is not difficult to show that

 Thus, there holds

 since $\tilde{\n} J=0$.
 Therefore, $\tilde{\n}_\nu\tilde{V}_1|_{\p\Om}=0$ if only if $\tilde{\n}_\nu \tau(u_0)|_{\p\Om}=0$.
 Namely, we have the following \begin{prop} Let $u_0\in H^{4}(\Om,N)$.
 Then $u_0$ satisfies the compatibility condition of order $1$, if and only if there holds